Skip to content

 Are you in Derry or planning to visit the county without knowing what or where to eat?
 We’ve been in your shoes one day.
-Stumbling through the streets of that beautiful country, we tried to guess which restaurant could give us an authentic and delicious experience to last us a lifetime!
+Stumbling through the streets of that beautiful city, we tried to guess which restaurant could give us an authentic and delicious experience to last us a lifetime!

 After much trial and error, we found the best restaurants and pubs in Derry that combine top-notch vibes with out-of-this-world dishes.
 And because we don’t gatekeep, we will share all our favourite places to eat in Derry so that you know exactly where to go next time you are in town!